WHEN PEOPLE ASK “DID YOU ALWAYS WANT TO BE A WRITER?” I HAVE TO SAY, “NO, I ALWAYS WAS A WRITER.”

 And now I am a #1 bestselling author on Amazon as a contributor to the anthology “Wounds I Healed: The Poetry of Strong Women” and “Hidden In Childhood: A Poetry Anthology”, edited and curated by Gabriela Marie Milton, international bestselling author and editor of Literary Revelations..

 My husband Bill is my biggest supporter and encourages me every step of the way.
 I read my stories to him and he’s completely honest … something I value in a partner and friend.
-We have two adult sons, Bill and David, and four grandkids; they are my best accomplishments and my greatest loves.
+We have two adult sons, Bill and David, and four grandkids; they are my best accomplishments and my greatest rewards.

 drowning in a deluge of discarded drafts.